 The typical deposit schedule at St. Regis Residences Miami follows a 50/50 structure, with half of the purchase price paid in installments during construction and the remaining half due at closing upon delivery.
 The construction-phase deposits are structured as follows:

 This structure means a buyer purchasing a $6 million unit needs $3 million in deposits spread over roughly two to three years of construction, with the remaining $3 million due at delivery.
 For international buyers and investors who prefer to deploy capital gradually, this cadence is significantly more manageable than a lump-sum resale purchase.
+Foreign nationals should review the complete guide for non-U.S. buyers for FIRPTA compliance requirements and LLC structuring options before signing a reservation agreement.
 It also means that during the construction period, the buyer's capital is working in their existing portfolio while their real estate position appreciates.

 ROI Forecast: St. Regis vs. Competing Brickell Towers